bschimke95/go-deps-analyzer/README.md

 - 📊 Analyze Go module dependencies for any project
 - 🔄 Compare dependencies between two branches/tags
 - 📦 Batch analysis of multiple projects using configuration files
+- 🌐 **Support for GitHub repositories** - automatically clone and analyze remote repositories
 - 📈 Detailed statistics including total, direct, and indirect dependencies
 - 🎯 Identify added, removed, and version-changed dependencies
 - 🔍 Verbose mode for detailed dependency lists
 - 🌳 Works with any Git branch, tag, or commit
+- 🔀 **Mix local paths and remote repositories** in the same configuration
+- 🧹 Automatic cleanup of temporary directories for cloned repositories
+- 🔒 Clear error messages for troubleshooting configuration and network issues

 ## Quick Start